Dodorovsky/Media-Player/README.md

 In essence, DK_9000 is a personal journey: a project that began as a tutorial, grew through experimentation, and now stands as a creative tool.
 It is not intended to compete with professional media players such as VLC, but to exist as a unique intersection of code, sound, and vision.

-License
+## License
-MIT License.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
 Contributions and suggestions are welcome.